Model Checking Flat Freeze LTL on One-Counter Automata: Preliminaries

-and the 1-CA $\cC_1$ in Figure~\ref{fig:example_fltl_four_automata}.
-We will assume that for every 1-CA in this example, the initial counter value is $c$.
-To check if $\cC_1$ has an infinite computation satisfying $\varphi$, we first construct the tree $T_{\varphi}$ shown in Figure~\ref{fig:example_fltl_tree}.
-Each node of $T_{\varphi}$ is labelled with a word from $\{0,1\}^*$ and an operator or atomic formula corresponding to an occurrence of a subformula in $\varphi$.
-The root node has $\epsilon$ as its first label, and for each node labelled $w$, its left or only child is labelled $w0$ and its right child, if it has one, is labelled $w1$.
-The second label is assigned in the obvious way, taking the outermost connective of the corresponding subformula.
+and the four counter automata represented in Figure~\ref{fig:example_fltl_four_automata}.
+We will assume that for every 1-CA in this example the initial counter value is $c$.
+We describe in detail a 1-CA with parameterised tests, denoted $\cC_1^{(\varphi)}$, that arises as the product of $\cC_1$ and $\varphi$.
+We moreover explain how this definition changes if we replace $\cC_1$ with one of the remaining three 1-CA.

+To construct $\cC_1^{(\varphi)}$, the first step is to introduce a concrete representation of the syntax tree of $\varphi$, which we denote by $T_{\varphi}$ (see Figure~\ref{fig:example_fltl_tree}).
+This representation is convenient for distinguishing different occurrences of the same subformula within $\varphi$.
+Each node of $T_{\varphi}$ is labelled with its \emph{address} (a word from $\{0,1\}^*$) together with an operator or atomic formula, corresponding to an occurrence of a subformula in $\varphi$.
+The address of the root node is $\epsilon$.
+If a node has address $w$ then its leftmost child (if it has a child) has address $w0$ and its second child (if it has two children) has address $w1$.
+The operator label of every node is assigned in the obvious way, taking the outermost connective of the corresponding subformula.